NuwangaHerath/gRPC-Based-Event-Handler/README.md

 ### Configuring gRPC Server
 Use [service.proto](https://github.com/NuwangaHerath/gRPC-Custom-Event-Handler/blob/main/src/main/resources/service.proto) to implement the gRPC server.

 You can download the `service.proto` file [here](https://github.com/NuwangaHerath/gRPC-Custom-Event-Handler/releases/tag/v1.0.0).

+Follow [this](https://grpc.io/docs/) documentation to implement a gRPC server in any preferred gRPC supported language.

 You can find sample gRPC servers for Custom Event Handler from the below table.

 | Language | Link |